 If you want to taste the traditional Bavarian food and enjoy a perfect quality, make sure to visit Gut Kaltenbrunn.
 The historic property is run by Munich-based Feinkost Käfer.
 We ordered pork roast with crackling and deer medallions.
 That was tasty and on point, give it a try!

 When I am searching for exclusive and authentic boutique hotels for my travels, I always take a look into the ELLE traveller magazine.
 In the guide No. 6 from 2016 two amazing chalets around the Tegernsee area are listed: The Leeberghof and the Relais-Chalet Wilhelmy.
 So if you are not from Bavaria you might give one of those a try.
+Another beautiful design hotel at Tegernsee is Bachmair Weissach.
+The spa and resort guarantees a relaxing time at the lake.

 On top of my list for the next Tegernsee visit is Weissach Alm.
 The reason why: I love duck, dumplings and blue kraut.
 Make sure to make a reservation some days in advance.
 Also I can hardly recommend an after-dinner walk along the Weißach nearby Kreuth and in front of the restaurant.